Ex-PM Najib Razak faces new corruption charges in Malaysia

 Advertisement

+The 1MDB scandal first broke in 2015 when leaked documents showed that $681 million was transferred into Najib's bank account, leading to massive street rallies calling on him to resign.
+Najib fired critics in his government, including a deputy prime minister and the attorney-general, and muzzled the media to try to survive the fallout.

+A new attorney-general cleared Najib in January 2016, saying it was a political donation from Saudi Arabia's royal family and most of it had been returned — an explanation that was met with widespread skepticism.

-Public anger over the 1MDB scandal led to the stunning ouster of Najib's long-ruling coalition in May 9 polls and ushered in the first change of power since Malaysia's independence from Britain in 1957.
+U.S investigators say Najib's associates stole and laundered $4.5 billion from the fund, some of which landed in Najib's bank account.
+Public anger over the 1MDB scandal eventually led to the ouster of Najib's long-ruling coalition in May 9 polls and ushered in the first change of power since Malaysia's independence from Britain in 1957.

 The new government reopened investigations stifled under Najib's rule and barred him and his wife from leaving the country.
 Police also seized jewelry and hundreds of handbags and other valuables estimated at more than 1.1 billion ringgit ($273 million) from properties linked to Najib.

-Police have said that investigations have shown that $972 million had been transferred to Najib's bank account from three companies linked to 1MDB.
+Police have said investigations show that $972 million had been transferred to Najib's bank account from three companies linked to 1MDB.

 Najib, 65, has accused Malaysia's new government under Prime Minister Mahathir Mohamad of seeking political vengeance and vowed to clear his name at his trial.
-He has claimed the money was a political donation from Saudi Arabia's royal family.